Shoulder specialist physiotherapist

 Your shoulder is a ball and socket joint.
 The bone in your upper arm is called your humerus and forms the ball part of your shoulder joint.
 The curved end of your shoulder blade forms the socket part of your shoulder joint.

 The ball and socket structure of your shoulder allows your arm to move up and down, backwards and forwards or in a circular motion.
 Due to the large amount of movement that happens at the shoulder joint, a decent muscle strength is required to keep your shoulder functioning optimally.
+Normally day-to-day activity is enough to keep this in shape, but sometimes specific exercises need to be practiced to keep the shoulder strong and healthy.

 While the muscles of the shoulder help to produce movement, ligaments and tendons hold your shoulder together structurally.
 Ligaments connect bone to bone and tendons connect muscle to bone.